Liability insurance for cat sitters and rental property damage

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-The legal basis consists of § 833 BGB (owner liability) and § 834 BGB (animal supervisor liability), whereby the sitter must prove their diligence.
+The legal basis is provided by Section 833 of the German Civil Code (owner liability) and Section 834 of the German Civil Code (animal supervisor liability), whereby the sitter must prove that they exercised due care.

 Legal Pitfalls: The Liability of Animal Owners and Animal Keepers in Detail

-For the Cat Owner:
+For the cat owner:

-Request an individual risk analysis now: Get your insurance situation checked for free and receive specific optimisation suggestions.
+Request an individual risk analysis now: Have your insurance situation reviewed free of charge and receive concrete suggestions for optimisation.

 FAQ